akane2460/final-project-2-akane2460/README.md

 ### HTML Documents
 - Within the memos folder:
-    - `Kane_Allison_final_report.html` contains the final report and extensive EDA on the dataset.
+    - `Kane_Allison_progress_memo_1.html` contains the first data memo and project progress on the dataset.